Lane-Based Execution Queueing¶

 - Deadlocks — cross-task dependencies with no structured resolution

-Lane-based queueing addresses all three by giving each class of work its own isolated execution context.
+Lane-based queueing addresses all three.
+Each class of work gets its own isolated execution context.

 Each lane is an independent queue with a concurrency cap.
 A minimal TypeScript representation from the Clawdbot reference implementation: